Welcome, meat lovers! In this lesson, we’ll be teaching you everything you need to know about “meat” in Korean.

 “Lamb” in Korean

 You can say “lamb” in Korean as 양고기 (yanggogi).

 “Beef Brisket” in Korean

 The Korean word for “beef brisket” is 치돌박이 (chadolbagi).
-You can often find this thinly-sliced meat in Korean BBQ restaurants.
+You can often find thin-sliced brisket as Korean BBQ meats in restaurants.

 Vocabulary for Seafood in Korean

 The list below shows the Korean words for different kinds of seafood.

 You can say “salmon” in Korean as 연어 (yeoneo).